ohbm-dic/ohbm-dic.github.io/content/kidsreview/2023/bengali/bengali.md

 # summary: "INSERT SUMMARY TEXT HERE!"
 ---

-* Currently registrations are open for the sessions: French I, French II, Greek, Italian I, Italian III, Japanese, Korean, Mandarin I, Mandarin II, Portuguese, Spanish and Traditional Chinese (Taiwan)
-* Registration CLOSED: Italian II abd Spanish
-* The following sessions are in preparation and the corresponding webpages are under construction: Bengali, English, German I, German II, Marathi
+* This session are in preparation and the corresponding webpages are under construction.

 <!-- ## Presenters and organizers